 So yep.

-All right, Ross, thanks guys.
+All right, Russ, thanks guys.

 Thank you.